SPOTBusinessSystems/SPOT.CustomerConnect.Template/README.md

 The site uses Bootstrap.
 This template comes with some prebuilt themes.
 Which theme is used is determined by their settings in the POS system.
 Alternatively, you can change this manually in Components/maincontroller.js.
 There is also a complete Bootstrap customizer at http://getbootstrap.com/customize/.

 ## Folder Structure ##
+It is best to leave the app in the Template/Default folder structure, however this can be modified if needed.
+Just make sure to find and replace all paths to match your target structure.

 * Scripts - These are all the JS dependencies.
 * Content - These are all the CSS dependencies.
 * Components - This is the app itself.